TedHusted/awake/awake.md/awake.md

 “Liam, I’m glad you were open to working with me to train Nexus for the President’s Daily Briefing.”

-Two analysis are sitting in a conference room at CIA headquarters, with a view screen covering one wall.
+Two analysis are standing in a conference room at CIA headquarters, with a view screen covering one wall.
 The analyst standing at the center of the table is tall, dark, and muscular.
 Standing next to him is an analyst of medium height with ginger hair and a modest build.

 “I’m looking forward to it, Noah.
 Any news about Taylor’s newborn?” asks the second analyst.